nhoening/StoSim/doc/qa/what.rst

 From you Nicessa only needs:

   * An executable to perform a typical run of your simulation
-  * A configuration file, so Nicessa knows about your experiment: where the code is, which parameter settings you want to use and what of the result data you want to plot or test statistically.
+  * A configuration file, so Nicessa knows about your simulation: where the code is, which parameter settings you want to use and what of the result data you want to plot or test statistically.

 It is in particular targeting the class of simulations which are *stochastic* (in that the research